Electric Tilt Train

-The Electric Tilt Train (ETT) is a type of higher-speed tilting train, operated and maintained by Queensland Rail.
+The Electric Tilt Train (ETT) is a type of high-speed tilting train, operated and maintained by Queensland Rail.
 The ETT runs services on the North Coast line from Brisbane to Bundaberg and Rockhampton, as part of the Tilt Train service.
+Having reached 210 km/h, it is the fastest narrow-gauge train type in the world.

 History

 In March 1993, Queensland Rail issued a tender for the construction of two electric six-carriage tilting trains.
 In October 1994, a contract was awarded to Walkers, Maryborough with Hitachi to supply the electrical and tilting equipment.
 The ETT initially began tests on 12 August 1997 when it conducted its first run between Maryborough West and Gympie North stations.
 This was later followed by tests from Maryborough West to Roma Street on 25 October 1997 and first trial run to Rockhampton on 15 November 1997.
 November 1997 also saw the train conduct the first testing involving its Tilting mechanism.

 On 6 November 1998, Australia's first pair of tilting trains entered service between Brisbane and Rockhampton.
 Simply marketed as the "Tilt Train", the journey time was reduced from nine hours to seven hours.
 In July 1999, a second daily service was introduced between Brisbane and Bundaberg.
 In May 2003, the Tilt Train service completely replaced the Spirit of Capricorn service.